SravanRajupalem/FootballPredictions/README.rst

 **15a.
 Profile Data Dataframe England.ipynb, 1a.Profile Data Dataframe Italy.ipynb, ......
 15e.Profile Data Dataframe Germany.ipynb**

 In these notebooks, we go back to the FBRef website to obtain players' profile information as well as the FBRefIDs, which are unique IDs assigned by FBRef to each player.
-Some relevant profile information such as the birth, height, position and more are considered for the ML models.
+Some relevant profile information such as birth date, height, position, and more are considered for the ML models.
 All notebooks follow the same format.
 Due to the high computational power needed, those 5 notebooks are executed in parallel.

-First, we create a function that generates a list of all seasons starting at 2010 from the top 5 leagues.
+First, we create a function that generates a list of all seasons starting in 2010 from the top 5 leagues.
-Then we apply this function to a one league.
+Then we apply this function to one league.
 In this example, the list will be generated for the English league.

 .. code:: python